 You can use the steps like those above to import your existing directory infrastructure (such as Microsoft Active Directory).
+Managed account users cannot be members of the Protected Users AD Security Group.

 Additional information specific to directory import follows.

-Import the directory (and service account) via Administrative Tools | Assets | Import Asset and browse to select the .csv file.
+1. Import the directory (and service account) via Administrative Tools | Assets | Import Asset and browse to select the .csv file.
 Safeguard for Privileged Passwords imports the directory as an asset.